josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 {% responsive_image path: images/roommonitor/IMG_20191027_142323.jpg alt: "RoomMonitor - the second prototype" figcaption: "The second prototype" class: "imgmw600"%}

 But the most important change was the power.
 I used one Li-On cell (18650) to power the device[^1].
-The voltage on such cell ranges from 4.2V (fully charged) to 2.5V when the over-discharge protection circuit shuts off.
+The voltage on such cell ranges from 4.2V (fully charged) to 2.5V when the over&#8209;discharge protection circuit shuts off.
 ESP8226 itself is powered by 3.3V.
 There is a voltage regulator on the Wemos D1 Mini board to drop 5V (e.g. from USB) to 3.3V.
 But you can also power the board directly by 3.3V and bypass the regulator.

 I had only the raw voltage from the cell which is too low for the voltage regulator.
 It's also too high for the ESP8226, at least when charged (the supported range for ESP8226 is from 3V to 3.6V).
 This prototype didn't solve this issue properly.
 Some voltage was dropped by a diode and other than that it was just keeping fingers crossed that ESP8266 survives working out of specification.

 It worked without bigger problems for a few months and then ESP8226 died.
 I am not really sure why.
-It might have been over-voltage but also under-voltage when the battery was too discharged, or something completely different.
+It might have been over&#8209;voltage but also under&#8209;voltage when the battery was drained too much, or something completely different.

 ## Optimizing for battery life in firmware

 Nevertheless, I was able to experiment with the battery life and how it could be affected by firmware.
 I even made [a small device to help me with that][ina219].

-The best way how to make ESP8226 last long time on battery is to use deep-sleep[^2] mode.
-In this mode only small part of the chip is running and the rest is completely turned off, even the content of RAM is lost during deep-sleep.
+The best way how to make ESP8226 last long time on battery is to use deep&#8209;sleep[^2] mode.
+In this mode only small part of the chip is running and the rest is completely turned off, even the content of RAM is lost during deep&#8209;sleep.
 For my case this was perfect - measure and send away the data, sleep for 5 minutes and wake up again.

 All that sounds easy enough, but there are is some complexity in the real world.
 The firmware for ESP8266 has some specific behaviour and some bugs which affect it's power consumption.
 Some people already did experiments and measurements and reported what they have found.

-Following articles are must read for anyone who wants to optimize deep-sleep mode for ESP8226:
+Following articles are must read for anyone who wants to optimize deep&#8209;sleep mode for ESP8226:

 - [Reducing WiFi power consumption on ESP8266, part 1][bakke1], [part2][bakke2], and [part3][bakke3] by Erik H. Bakke.
 - series of articles about [Low Power Wifi by Thorsten von Eicken][voneicken] which covers not only ESP8226 but even ESP32, and RTL8710.
 It's very detailed and very well done.